the-rubicheats/RubiAIM_Valorant/README.md

 # VALORANT
-**Undetected external AIM** cheat using HSV color detection.
+**Undetected external AIM** cheat using newly discovered exploit.
 This will not mess with the addresses and memories of the game, it's 100% memory independent.

 Customizable via menu.
-- Open key is 'Insert', press it to oprn the cheat.
+- Open key is 'Insert', press it to open the cheat.

 ![preview](Screenshot_1.png)